-The Articles 6(3) and 6(4) of the Directive has to be properly understood.
+As stated by Mr. Duplić, it is important to correctly understand Articles 6(3) and 6(4) of the Directive.
 Directive is complex and needs to be read carefully and discussed - erroneous "absurd" interpretations that spread at the beginning may cause confusion within the business sector.
 Also, it is important to include various scientist, since they have excellent knowledge of many species, presenting a good basis for many types of assessment.
 One of the greatest challenges that Croatia has faced has been development of public access to quality data, and also regulation of data ownership.